richb-hanover/CeroWrtScripts/README.md

 Options, if present, are:

-* -H | --host: DNS or Address of a netperf server (default - netperf.richb-hanover.com)
+* -H | --host: DNS or Address of a netperf server (default - netperf.bufferbloat.net)
+* Alternates are netperf-east, netperf-west (east and west coast of the us), and
+* netperf-eu
 * -t | --time: Duration for how long each direction's test should run - (default - 60 seconds)
 * -p | --ping: Host to ping to measure latency (default - gstatic.com)
 * -n | --number: Number of simultaneous sessions (default - 5 sessions)